challet/MooPlay/README.md

 * buttons to move inside the video (rewind and fast forward)
 * an interactive play progress slider
 * a load progress bar
-* subtitles loaded through an ajax request and synchronized with the video ( only .srt format support for now )
+* subtitles loaded through an ajax request and synchronized with the video.
+Supported formats are :
+ * SubRip (.srt)
+ * SubViewer (.sub)

 The video element methods can be called by other scripts, MooPlay objects will adapt themself to state changes.

 More functionnalities will be available.